Lessons learned at Life Care Center: Lake Washington Institute of Technology students remember pandemic’s first days

 “Nothing was unusual, nothing was concerning,” Ruth Gelbach remembered.
 “Until later in the day.”

-That’s when staffers at the Life Care Center in Kirkland started to rush around.
-Nurses and physicians who were scheduled to speak with Gelbach and seven other Lake Washington Institute of Technology (LWIT) students were suddenly unavailable.
+That’s when staffers at Life Care Center of Kirkland started to rush around.
+Nurses and physicians who were scheduled to speak with Gelbach and seven other Lake Washington Institute of Technology (LWTech) students were suddenly unavailable.
 Through the window that overlooked a courtyard, and on the other side of the building, Gelbach could see nurses gathered around certain patients.

 “Everyone was running around,” Gelbach remembered.
 “The staff was trying really hard to be there for the patients.
 We could tell something was going on.”